giordano-lucas/exchange-price-propagation/index.md

 {% include_relative figures/plotly/daily_mean_prices_trade.html %}

+To display more information about the lags dynamic we replot here the lags evolution without taking the absolute value :

+{% include_relative figures/plotly/lags_trade_60.html %}

+This plot shows us how the different lags behave.
+When considering a pair of markets `m1_m2` the first market in the name (`m1` here) is the leading one, when using a positive lag.
+Thus, the positivity of the lags between `GB` and `US` demonstrates that the British market is the leading variable and the US market follows the chocks.
+The opposite argument applies to negative lags.

 ## Distance plot

 As mentioned in the previous section, comparing the lags with the distances separating the exchanges might reveal significant results.
 As a first step, we plot  (blue dots) the average absolute lags between pairs of exchanges over a given period against the distance separating them.
 As a result, we obtain 3  data points:  one per pair of markets.
 In addition to these points, we plot a regression line to outline the trend.
 One can obtain information about the market pairs using the hover tool on the figures :